rijalsandeshraj/json_translator/README.md

 # JSON_TRANSLATOR for Flutter Apps Localization

-This is a command line Dart application that reads a JSON file and translates the values to a specified language and creates a translated JSON file especially useful for localization in Flutter apps.
+This is a command line Dart application that reads a JSON file, translates the values to a specified language and creates a translated JSON file especially useful for localization in Flutter apps.

-[<span style="color: green">**NOTE**</span>]: You may find ['json_creator'](https://pub.dev/packages/json_creator)
-package on pub.dev helpful if you are creating a JSON file for localization of prebuilt Flutter apps. https://pub.dev/packages/json_creator
+[**NOTE**]: You may find ['json_creator'](https://pub.dev/packages/json_creator) package on pub.dev helpful if you are creating a JSON file for localization of prebuilt Flutter apps. https://pub.dev/packages/json_creator

 This package intends to help Flutter developers who have already developed a Flutter app and